-2.5 New major developments in the borough must achieve Net Zero carbon in operation through applying the three core principles outlined below, and by demonstrating the Key Performance Indicators (KPIs) defined by LETI and reproduced on the right.
+2.5.
+New major developments in the borough should seek to achieve Net Zero carbon in operation.
+This can be done by following the energy hierarchy (Figure 5).
+Additional improvements can be achieved through applying the three core principles outlined below, and by demonstrating the Key Performance Indicators (KPIs) defined by LETI and reproduced on the right.
 Similarly high levels of performance are also encouraged for smaller developments.